Physical inventory count guide

 - Clean product list

-- Location map
+- Location map and labels

 - Counter assignments

-- Cutoff time
+- Cutoff exception list

-- Variance thresholds
+- Recount and approval thresholds

 During the count